bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML is a hyper text markup language.
+The language that our internet browser reads (google chrome, firefox etc..).
+Semantic HTML is a type of HTML which gives meaning to your content.
+It provides accessibility, improves SEO (search engine optimization), help other developes to read other people's tags.
+A few examples are <header> element which is a container for introductory content like the heading or titles.<h1> through <h6> which are headings that goes in order of importance just like in an essay where there is an introduction, body, conclusion and references.<section> element tag helps to define a section in a document, <nav> element will contain a set of navigation links that takes you to mutliple links or websites or images throughout your webpage
+<footer> elements contains the footer information on the page like copyrights, contact information.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?